 Below is a panoramic shot from the vertical blinds on the left to the beautiful front door all the way on the right on the other end of the house from the living room, below that the opposite view of living room.

-Above is the brand new storm windows, mailbox, coach light that goes on automatically at night and below is the brand new garage door
+Above is the brand new storm windows, mailbox, coach light that goes on automatically at night and below is the garage that can be a huge storage shed.

 Over the cabinets are even more kitchen cabinets with the illuminated kitchen window and new mini blinds throughout the house.
 Below is nice size pantry on the left of this you will never run out of storage space.

-Pictured below left is one of the attic rooms and on the right is the enclosed back porch where mini blinds are on every window.
+Pictured below left is one of the attic rooms for storage only and on the right is the enclosed back porch where mini blinds are on every window.
 One of the bedrooms is set up for a laundry room or you can use as a bedroom, it's your choice!

 Bathroom layout with full tub and shower, scrubbing bubbles auto cleaner, vanity, glass block window, medicine cabinet and bathroom storage space with shelves.